200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-Entrenched.md

 PCs approach the biggest wreck.
 A Skeleton approaches.
 If they fight she calls sharks, coral golems, other skeletons to aid her.
 If they talk, she tries to get PCs to leave.

 She was once wedded to The Old Woman.
 They celebrated their marriage with an enchanted amulet.
-The amuletís energy keeps the reef alive.
+The amulet‚Äôs energy keeps the reef alive.
 The PCs could take the amulet by force, through charm, or they could leave.

 If the amulet leaves, all reef life collapses.
 Wrecks crumble and sink into the muck.